opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/updater/package.md

 Published transit data is broadly divided into two categories, which represent different time scales.
 On one hand we have scheduled data (also called planned or static data), and on the other hand realtime data.
 Scheduled data is supplied in GTFS or NeTEx format, with the corresponding realtime data supplied in the [GTFS-RT](https://gtfs.org/realtime/reference/) and [SIRI](https://www.siri-cen.eu/) formats, respectively.
 This package contains code that retrieves and decodes realtime data, then layers it on top of the static transit data in a live OTP instance while it continues to handle routing requests.

-Different data producers might update their scheduled data every month, week, or day.
+Different data producers might update their scheduled data every month, week, or day; some even update it multiple times per day.
 Realtime data then covers any changes to service at a timescale shorter than that of a given producer's scheduled data.
 Broadly speaking, realtime data represents short-term unexpected or unplanned changes that modify the planned schedules, and could require changes to journeys that the riders would not expect from the schedule.
 OpenTripPlanner uses three main categories of realtime data which are summarized in the table below.
 The SIRI specification includes more types, but OTP handles only these three that correspond to the three GTFS-RT types.

 | GTFS-RT Name                                                                     | SIRI Name                | Description                                                           |
 |----------------------------------------------------------------------------------|--------------------------|-----------------------------------------------------------------------|